 Finally, I am reading Focus, by Mike Schmoker, his newest book reinforcing "best practices" and the KISS rule.
 (Keep it simple stupid.)
 He acknowledges that we are in a new era that requires new skills, but he also remind educators and administrators, and everyone in between, that we need to FOCUS, on what is most important.
 He warns us to not be distracted by "innovative technology, or the newest program" but instead to FOCUS on "what we teach, how we teach, and authentic literacy".
 I like where he is going, and how he proposes we get there, but how do I convince my colleagues that what I think "we should teach, how I teach, and what I believe is authentic literacy" is what THEY should be doing, too.
 Everyone has a different interpretation, and different expectations - how do we make content, instruction, and literacy common without infringing on a teachers freedom?

 Share with me what you have been reading!

-I am an eighth year teacher in Bozeman, Montana.
+I am an 10.5 (9.5 years teaching middle school, 1 year in higher ed) year teacher in Bozeman, Montana.
 I was in "survival mode" my first two and a half years teaching.
 Since my third year, teaching has become "manageable" - I can manage my classroom, I can manage my grading, and I am still managing to improve, and try new things.
 Now I want to become "transformative".
 I want to thrive, and help my students and my educational communities transform from good to GREAT!
 This blog will share my thoughts and ideas as I become "transformative".